-- I.D.1.
-The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education. - I.D.1.a) Facilities and services, including comprehensive laboratory, pathology, and imaging, must be available.
-(Core) - I.D.1.b) The program must have access to laboratories in order to perform testing specific to pediatric gastroenterology.
-(Core) - I.D.1.b).(1)

-There must be fully equipped and staffed procedure facilities that include diagnostic and therapeutic endoscopic instruments, staff members skilled in the care of pediatric patients, and appropriate equipment for patients ranging in age from the neonate to the young adult.
-(Core) - I.D.1.c) An adequate number and variety of pediatric gastroenterology patients ranging in age from newborn through young adulthood must be available to provide a broad experience for the fellows. - I.D.1.d) A sufficient number of patients must be available in inpatient and outpatient settings to meet the educational needs of the program. - I.D.2.
-The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: (Core) - I.D.2.a) access to food while on duty; (Core) - I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; (Core)
+I.D.1.
+The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education.
+I.D.1.a) There must be office space available for each fellow to see patients.
+(Core) I.D.1.b) There must be space for physical and neurological examinations and access to laboratory testing.
+(Core) I.D.1.c) There must be equipment with the capacity for recording and viewing clinical encounters available to fellows.
+(Core) I.D.1.d) There should be space and equipment specifically designated for seminars, lectures, and other educational activities.
+(Detail)† I.D.2.
+The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: (Core) I.D.2.a) access to food while on duty; (Core) I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe